 Remember, your engagement strategy forms the foundation of other arms of your organization’s strategic efforts, including your fundraising strategy and stewardship strategy.

-By learning what engagement opportunities work well for your different segments, your team can save time in the long run by building your efforts off of a solid foundation of effective engagement tactics.
+By researching how different donors engage with your organization, your team can save time in the long run by building your efforts off of a solid foundation of effective engagement tactics.

 5. Leverage donor segmentation for smart giving.